-A bachelor degree with a 2:1 (hons) in the Social Sciences, Humanities, Business Studies or related discipline.
+A bachelor degree with a 2:1 (hons) or equivalent in a social science, or related subject.

 Months of entry

-The social sciences have an important role to play in mapping and understanding how inequalities arise and in tackling their causes and consequences.
-This programme unites academic expertise in the School of Sociology and Social Policy - linking also to the university-wide Inequalities Research Network – and harnesses leading analytical approaches combining qualitative, quantitative and data analytics (in close collaboration with the School of Geography).
+Capitalising on expertise in the School of Sociology and Social Policy and the Leeds Inequalities Research Network, you’ll harness leading analytical approaches combining qualitative, quantitative and data analytic methods (in close collaboration with the School of Geography).